 Their instant espresso begins with premium hand-picked arabica beans.
 These offer a smooth, balanced flavor that isn’t overpowering, an essential factor when preparing a concentrated espresso.
 It can be served as an espresso or brewed up as an Americano, but in either case, a surprisingly rich crema layer rests on the surface.

 Additionally, the Nescafe instant espresso dissolves particularly well in cold water and, with its bold espresso flavor, makes an excellent basis for a creamy iced coffee or a whipped frappe.
 While it won’t rival a fresh shot of espresso from a high-end machine, it will undoubtedly surpass your expectations for instant coffee.

 The era of delicious instant coffee is upon us.
-With many producers developing techniques to dehydrate coffee while maintaining the complexity of its flavors, consumers can now enjoy the convenience of instant coffee without sacrificing the subtle tastes and aromas of a freshly brewed cup of coffee.
+With many producers developing techniques to dehydrate coffee while maintaining the complexity of its flavors, consumers can now enjoy the convenience of instant coffees without sacrificing the subtle tastes and aromas of a freshly brewed cup of coffee.

 No, instant coffee isn’t bad for you.
 Like regular coffee, it comes from coffee beans, so it has the same nutritional pros and cons (8).

 Instant coffee is popular around the globe, except for the United States, but it is particularly dominant in the Asia-Pacific region (9).